rust-lang/rust-wiki-backup/Note-style-guide.md

 * Write `extern crate` directives first, then a blank line.
 * Put local imports first, then external imports, then `pub use`.
-* Avoid use of `use *`, except in tests.
+* Avoid using  `use *`, except in tests.

-Prefer to fully import types while module-qualifying functions, e.g.
+Prefer fully importing types while module-qualifying functions, e.g.

 ```
 use option::Option;